h4ph4z4rd3r/SCRMWRM/walkthrough.md

     *   A "Proposed Strategy" box will appear in the chat.
     *   Click **Approve** to resume the Agent.
 5. The Agent will draft the response and the chat will update.

+## 4. Release 2: Simulation Mode (New!)

+To test the agent against an AI opponent:
+1. Navigate to a negotiation (e.g., "TechFlow SaaS").
+2. In the Left Panel, look for **Simulation Control**.
+3. Click **Simulate Supplier Turn**.
+4. The system will use the `SupplierAgent` (mocked as TechFlow) to read your latest proposal and generate a realistic counter-offer or acceptance.